-Today in 2015, the Onion Flats network of companies has refocussed its vision as: Onion Flats ARCHITECTURE, Onion Flats DEVELOPMENT, Onion Flats CONSTRUCTION, and G.R.A.S.S.
+Today the Onion Flats network of companies has refocused its vision as: Onion Flats ARCHITECTURE, Onion Flats DEVELOPMENT, Onion Flats CONSTRUCTION, and G.R.A.S.S.
 While we return to “our roots” these distinct yet integrated divisions allow us to branch out even further to provide greater opportunities to holistically serve our clients, collaborate with our partners, and grow an even greener future for Philadelphia and beyond.

 As a ‘critique’ of contemporary architectural and building theory and practice, Onion Flats’ mission has, since 1997, been fourfold: